Collection

 Jawara’s eponymous label is based on a value system that consists of two core pillars – identity and circularity – and is informed by his experience with ‘hand me downs’ in a Jamaican household, as well as the customary practices of reclaiming and repurposing objects in Caymanian society.
 Speaking about his work, the artist says: “The stories we tell balance the Rastafarian mysticism of Jamaica and the pirate folklore of the Cayman Islands with the punk histories of London’s subculture.
 This collision of narratives highlights the importance of embracing differences in the construction of new futures.
 A fluid interlocking of archetypes and histories sits beside a design practice that weaves together drape work and circularity, arriving at handcrafted works that speak to the consumer of tomorrow.”

-Alleyne’s work was featured in the NGCI exhibitions the Art of Fashion (2018) and Cross Currents – 1st Cayman Islands Biennial (2019).
+Alleyne’s work has featured in NGCI exhibitions such as Art of Fashion (2018), Cross Currents – 1st Cayman Islands Biennial (2019) and a solo show entitled Jawara Alleyne: Island Underground (2024).
 He is an avid representative of the Cayman Islands internationally, representing Cayman at the 2017 Carifesta festival and in London at the UKOTA.